rissh/NextSidebarMUI/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to [NextSidebarMUI]

-Welcome to the [Your Project Name] repository!
+Welcome to the [NextSidebarMUI] repository!
 We appreciate your interest in contributing.

 ## How to Contribute